-2. Offer private one on one sessions
+2. Offer private one-on-one sessions

 Private or one on one sessions are a good option for students who don’t yet feel ready to return to group classes, those who have health concerns, or who live with people who are shielding.

-Smaller numbers, much greater social distancing, and one to one attention to fitness levels can provide a reassuring environment.
+Smaller numbers, much greater social distancing, and one-to-one attention to fitness levels can provide a reassuring environment.
 Of course, this style of the class would be reflected in higher pricing, and may not work with certain venues, especially if you pay to use your venue by the hour.
 It’s important to ensure you are charging an appropriate fee that covers your outgoings and skill level, whilst still remaining affordable for clients at an uncertain time.

-A good compromise here is to offer small private lessons or workshops - smaller, more intimate classes that allow for greater social distancing and more bespoke tuition, but keeping prices more accessible by dividing it between a group of 4 or 5.
+A good compromise here is to offer small private lessons or workshops - smaller, more intimate classes that allow for greater social distancing and more bespoke tuition, but keep prices more accessible by dividing it between a group of 4 or 5.

 3. Think outside the box to offer something new

 This is also a good time to get creative with your skills and offer something different - what skills do you have?
 What can you offer that is a little different from your usual content?
-Can you run a workshop on floor work, choreography, acro, twerking, hand balancing?
+Can you run a workshop on floor work, choreography, acro, twerking, and hand balancing?
 Think outside the box and offer a new skill.
 Who knows, with a good response this could lead to a permanent larger class on your timetable!

 4. Know your own business and trust your instincts